Your injury wasn't your fault. We can get you justice.

 - Biker's Arm: This is a severe injury caused when the motorcyclist lands on his or her arm during an accident, as when the bike falls on its side.
 Such accidents can result in permanent nerve damage, causing the victim to lose some or all function in the limb.

 - Internal Injuries: Bleeding or damage inside the body can be especially dangerous because it's not always readily apparent after an accident.
-Internal injuries from a motorcycle accident can include liver damage, damage to the spleen, stomach injury and pancreas injury.
+Internal injuries can include liver damage, damage to the spleen, stomach injury and pancreas injury.
 Blood loss and loss of crucial organ function can quickly turn these injuries grave.

 - Neck, Back and Spine: Motorcyclists who land on their backs during accidents may suffer serious injuries to the back or spinal cord, ranging from slipped discs to paralysis.
 Injured victims may face chronic pain, reduced mobility and lifelong dependence on pain medications, leading to significant medical treatment and lifestyle changes.